SEO is a complicated topic, right? It’s true that SEO is difficult but it’s not rocket science.

 Latent semantic indexing keywords (or LSI keywords) are simply known as related keywords or synonyms.

 One of the easiest ways to find LSI keywords is to use Google auto suggestion tool.
-For example, when you type for “best fitness tips” on Google, it will also show you synonyms for the same keywords at the end of the results.
+For example, when you type for “fitness tips for men” on Google, it will also show you synonyms for the same keywords at the end of the results.

 Here’s an excellent resource on LSI keywords where you can find A to Z information about how to find them along with the incredible tools.